NguyenVietAn1824/KDN_langchain_chatbot_2024/README.md

-## BUILD RAG APPLICATION USING LANGCHAIN WITH ADVANCED SKILL
+## Build a RAG application using Langchain with advanced skills